Date of Birth | 07/07/2000 |

 He represented South Africa at the ICC Under-19 World Cup in January 2018 and was picked up by the South Africa Emerging Players in 2019.
 He has starred at both provincial and Franchise level for Western Province, Cape Cobras, Titans, and most recently KwaZulu-Natal Coastal, and the Dolphins.

 The talented quick, who is a useful batter in the lower-middle order, really is quite the prospect for South Africa in future.
-In a view to continuing his development, Ntini is set to return to the UK in 2023 following his brief stint with Canterbury (Kent League) in 2019.

 Team (Season) | Runs | Ave | Wkts | Avg |